 Cornerstone, a place where hope grows…

-Established in 1983, Cornerstone Family Violence Prevention Centre (Cornerstone) is an accredited violence against women agency working to break the cycle of family violence by providing accessible, compassionate, and best practice modeled programs and services inclusive of shelter, counselling, housing support, and prevention.
+Established in 1983, Cornerstone Family Violence Prevention Centre (Cornerstone) is an accredited violence against women agency working to end gender-based violence by providing accessible, compassionate, and best practice modeled programs and services inclusive of shelter, counselling, housing support, and prevention through a support system that inspires hope, creates safety, and fosters resilience.
 Our services provide a range of options and entry points, helping women gain the right kind of support at the right time in their journey.
-All services are free, confidential, woman-centred, inclusive, and accepting.
-All woman-identified individuals are welcome in all of our spaces, including cis and trans–women.
+All services are free, confidential, woman-centered, inclusive, and accepting.
+All woman-identified individuals are welcome in all our spaces, including cis and trans–women.

 At Cornerstone we take pride in providing quality programs and services to our community and hold ourselves accountable to maintain a high standard of service delivery.
 Starting this journey in 2014, we undergo a review process every four years to solidify this standard to maintain our status as an accredited organization with FOCUS Accreditation.